Have Arabs and Jews been fighting for over 4000 years?

 There are two other instances in the book of Nehemiah; one in chapter 4, and the other in chapter 6, where a group of people, including one specific Arab, identified as Gesham the Arab, plan to harm the Jews who were rebuilding the second temple in Jerusalem.
 However, God prevented that from occurring.

 Jeremiah 41:3 also records a person named Ishmael, the son of Nethaniah the son of Elishama who was of the Royal Family (2 Kings 25:25), striking down all the Chaldeans and Jews who were with him.
 However, even though his name is Ishmael there is no scriptural verification that he was an Arab.
-Moreover, since scripture records him as being of the Royal Family he should have been a descendant, and of the lineage, of Abraham's son Isaac, not Ishmael.

 Not even in the early years (long before the name Jew ever appears in God's word), and after Ishmael and his mother were sent out of Abraham's house, do we find the sons of Abraham, as separate groups, in any physical conflict that could be considered a war.
+It is true that Hagar and her son Ishmael were sent out of Abraham's house due to persecution (Gal 4:28-29), however that was not due to physical confrontations but rather an inner family conflict, moreover Isaac was still young at that time.

 Moreover, in Genesis 25:9 it records Ishmael and Isaac together in burying their father Abraham.
 About as close of a conflict we will find between the descendants of Ishmael, and his brothers, is in Genesis 25:18.
 There it records Ishmael's descendants as settling "east of Egypt......... in defiance of all his relatives," however it does not record any physical conflict.
 Moreover, Abraham's grandson Esau intermarried with the daughters of Ishmael further confusing whatever pure blood line someone might think exists (Gen 28:9).